Try the TEST version of this site here!

 There is a bit of fussing and calling of nurses and doctors before Bill gets permission to leave the hospital.
 But, in the end they agree Bill seems to be back to normal and, yes, he can leave, on two conditions: one, that he quit drinking beer; and two, that he make a follow-up appointment with the doctor.
 Bill agrees, and the nurse is soon wheeling Bill out of the hospital in a wheelchair.

 "I know you don't need the wheelchair," the nurse explains politely as she wheels Bill out, "but it's hospital policy."

 And that's it.
 Anyway, Bill has now officially quit smoking (for good, this time) and has vowed to keep his drinking under control.
 "I'm just glad to be alive," says Bill.

 "Your newsletter is like an oyster.
 It's slimy and smells bad.
 But every once in a while it produces a pearl." — Anonymous

-"Some of the stories you put your to are stupid." — disgruntled subscriber
+"Some of the stories you put your name to are stupid." — disgruntled subscriber

 "I had no students for three days, due to the Rio Linda floods.
 Denise had two days off due to flooding around her school.
 Neither school had any real damage, though." — Steve, Sacramento, CA